baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ENTRYPOINT ["./SampleApi"]
 ```

-The image now is just around **47MB** and the application is working fine without any issue.
-This size is good enough for even a low-spec platform.
+The executed application currently occupies a relatively light footprint of approximately **47MB**.
+It has been rigorously tested to ensure optimal performance with no encountered issues.
+The compact size ensures smooth operation even on low-specification platforms.

-However, I recommend testing your application to ensure it is compatible with the alpine image.
+Nonetheless, it is prudently advisable to subject your application to a comprehensive compatibility test with the Alpine image,
+ensuring seamless real-world performance without compromising on any usage scenarios.

 ### Docker Image without root user.

-In a production environment, it is recommended to avoid using root user privileges for most applications.
+In a production environment, it is prudent to restrict the utilization of root user privileges for the majority of applications.
-If your application does not require special permissions, you can create a non-root user during the Docker build process.
+In the event that your application doesn't necessitate elevated permissions,
+you are advised to instantiate a non-root user during the Docker build process.
-Doing so will improve the security of your image, but no size reduced. 🙂
+I would like to bring up this practice to enhance the security of your image
+even this would not result in a reduction of the image size.

 ```ps
 FROM mcr.microsoft.com/dotnet/runtime-deps:7.0-alpine AS base